lukecav/awesome-wp-speed-up/README.md

 * [Bees with Machine Guns!](https://github.com/newsapps/beeswithmachineguns) - A utility for arming (creating) many bees (micro EC2 instances) to attack (load test) targets (web applications).
 * [Iago](https://github.com/twitter/iago/) - A load generator, built for engineers.
 * [k6](https://github.com/loadimpact/k6) - A modern load testing tool, using Go and JavaScript.
+* [k6 Cloud](https://k6.io/cloud/) - The k6 Cloud is a commercial SaaS product that we’ve designed to be the perfect companion to k6 OSS.
 * [Apache JMeter](https://github.com/apache/jmeter) - Apache JMeter is a 100% pure Java application designed to test and measure performance.
 It may be used as a highly portable server benchmark as well as multi-client load generator.
 * [Artillery](https://github.com/shoreditch-ops/artillery) - Artillery is a modern, powerful, easy-to-use load-testing toolkit.
 Artillery has a strong focus on developer happiness & ease of use, and a batteries-included philosophy.
 * [Serverless Artillery](https://github.com/Nordstrom/serverless-artillery) - Combine serverless with artillery and you get serverless-artillery (a.k.a. serverless-artillery) for instant, cheap, and easy performance testing at scale.